IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 <!-- As of 2023-07-15 -->

-This documentation is for the UID2 Android SDK version 0.4.0.
+This documentation is for the following UID2 Android SDK versions:
+- 0.4.0
+- 0.5.0

+For information about specific release versions, see [https://github.com/IABTechLab/uid2-android-sdk/releases](https://github.com/IABTechLab/uid2-android-sdk/releases).

 ## Features